Jia-A/lucky-birthday-app/README.md

+IS YOUR BIRTHDAY LUCKY??

-This app is made with HTML, CSS and VanillaJS which tells you if your have lucky birthdate or not according to your lucky number.
+This app is made with HTML, CSS and VanillaJS which tells you if your have lucky birthdate or not, according to your lucky number.